 At Nest we understand the effects that dementia can have on some-one's life and how it impacts their experiences.
 Our Care Workers are selected on their ability to see things from the perspective of the person with dementia and so they can focus on life history, personality, likes, dislikes and how the person feels rather than what they remember.
 We will help your loved one take part in stimulating activities that they enjoy - helping them remain independent, happy and safe whether that's looking at old photos and memorabilia or a visit to the shops.
 Every person is different, and dementia afffects every person in a different way.

 Our main priority is to treat every client as an individual which is why we will tailor a care programme to your exact needs.

-We work with national and local organisations, such as The Alzheimer's Society and ADS to help train and develop our Care Workers and Care Team so we can provide person-centred care.
+We work with national and local organisations, such as The Alzheimer's Society and Dementia UK to help train and develop our Care Team so we can provide person-centred care.

 It is our goal to provide the very best support to clients and their families.
 We are active within the local community supporting people with dementia by taking part in fundraising activities.
-Two members of our Care Team are also Dementia Friends Champions and frequently hold Dementia Friends sessions enabling local people to become Dementia Friends themselves - something we are extremely passionate about.
+Memeber of our Care Team are Dementia Friends Champions and frequently hold Dementia Friends sessions enabling our staff, local businesses and people to become Dementia Friends themselves - something we are extremely passionate about.

 How we can help - supporting people living with dementia

 Help and advice regarding legal documents such as LPA

 How we can help - caring for some-one with living dementia

 Ensure a safe environment